Disneyland Candlelight Processional 2023- History, Showtimes, Viewing Tips

 The Disneyland Candlelight Processional is held every year during one weekend in early December.
-The Candlelight Processional is a long held tradition at Disneyland.
+The Candlelight Processional is a long-held tradition at Disneyland that is happening again in 2025.

 The holidays are a magical time to visit Disneyland and the Candlelight Processional only adds to the beauty and wonder of this special season.
-Our guide includes this year’s Candlelight Processional dates, tips and history of this beloved Disneyland tradition.
+This guide includes the information we have on the 2025 Disneyland Candlelight processional with information on the tips, history, and how you can experience.

-The Disneyland Candlelight Processional celebrity 2023 narrator is Viola Davis.
-See below for a full list of previous celebrity narrators.
+The Disneyland Candlelight Processional celebrity narrator was Brie Larson last year and Viola Davis the year before.
+See below for a full list of previous Disneyland Candlelight celebrity narrators.

 Overview of the Disneyland Candlelight Processional